Make a Donation Include a Gift in Your Will

 People living in poverty need a secure income to survive.
 Our projects enable people to develop their small businesses and work their own way out of poverty, giving them dignity and a future hope for themselves, their families and their communities.
 By investing in the lives of poor communities, you can have an impact that reaches beyond a lifetime.

 Please remember Opportunity International in your Will.
-With 99% of micro-loans being repaid and recycled, it is a gift that really does keep on giving.
+It is a gift that really does keep on giving.
 It will last for generations.

 Our promises to you…

 - We will respect your right to privacy – you do not have to tell us your decision (although we would love to be able to say thank you).

 - We understand that those you care about come first.